-Initial Discussion about sustainable food
+Initial Discussion about sustainable food:

 What does sustainability mean?
-Definition: "The use of resources at rates that do not exceed the capacity of the Earth to replace them".
-One way to reduce the use of resources and also eat more nutrient dense food is to eat locally and seasonally (see LU 8)
+"The use of resources at rates that do not exceed the capacity of the Earth to replace them".
+One way to reduce the use of resources and also eat more nutrient dense food is to eat locally and seasonally (see LU 2A6)

 Which kind of Packaging is sustainable?
-For example, compostable is better than recyclable, but we are still producing waste.
 Eating locally reduces the distance food needs to travel and also the packaging needed.

-- What does sustainable food mean? - The foods we eat not only affect our health, but also the health of the environment - •A lot of resources are needed to produce food (water, energy for transportation, CO2 production, land usage, fertilizers etc) - •Which kind of food do you think is more sustainable?
+- What does sustainable food mean? - The foods we eat not only affect our health, but also the health of the environment - •A lot of resources are needed to produce food (water, energy for transportation, CO2 production, land usage, fertilizers etc) - Which kinds of food do you think are more sustainable?
 Differences between different classes of food: fortunately, a low-impact diet can be achieved by following the approximate food proportions of the food pyramids: consume little meat (especially processed meat), cheese, fish, dairy products while eat plenty of fruit, vegetables, legumes and vegetables.

-- Global sustainability: Discuss which kinds of food are sustainable? (meat, fish, bread, fruit, vegetable?) - Local sustainability: Take from a supermarket flyers and check out where food comes from?
+- Global sustainability: Discuss which kinds of food are sustainable? (meat, fish, bread, fruit, vegetable?) - •Local sustainability: Take from a supermarket flyers and check out where food comes from?
 Try to check on a map, how many kilometers (CO2 consumption) far was the production of that food?
 Are their packaging sustainable?

 During the shopping at the supermarket look at the tags.
 Where does food come from?
 Is it far from your home?
 (CO2 consumption).
-Try to choose foods that are produced both locally and seasonally.
+Try To choose foods that are produced both locally and seasonally.